mufeez-amjad/ShopifyChallenge-S19/README.md

 ## Getting Started:
 The live server is deployed here: [server](https://shopify-s19.herokuapp.com).

+Alternatively, to run the server locally:
+1. clone the repo
+2. run `npm install`
+3. run `npm run build && npm start`
+4. navigate to `http://localhost:4000` to interact with GraphQL Playground

 ### Object Schemas

 The requirement of the challenge was to build an online marketplace that allows products to be queried for, and purchased.
 This required a Product Schema: